OmendraNaharwal/new3/README.md

-This is new task related to the learning
+This is only the learning Purpose